AmitP88/Final-Portfolio/src/pages/index.md

 shopify:
   icon: /img/shopify_icon.png
   title: Shopify Projects
+  description: >-
+    These are Shopify development stores that I've customized from downloaded free themes from the Shopify Theme store.
+Below is the process that I took to convert downloaded PSDs of e-commerce sites to Shopify sites, as well as installing and customizing required Shopify plugins.
+Below the process description are the actual Shopify store projects.
+They are still a work in progress, but here's what I have so far.
 middlestate:
   description: >-
     These were the projects I did for Middlestate, LLC.
 These were contract jobs